AryanKhokhar1/Brain-Analysis-v3/README.md

 ## Dataset

 The clustering model is trained on synthetic or anonymized personality response data to identify patterns across professions and personal growth metrics.
+Here is the page from where data [Dataset](https://www.kaggle.com/datasets/utkarshshrivastav07/career-prediction-dataset/data) has been used.